KenKundert/ec/doc/user.rst

 interactive option is specified, it would be started after all scripts have been run.

-The contents of *~/.ecrc*, *./.ecrc*, and the start up file will be run upon start up if they exist, and then the stack is cleared.
+The contents of *~/.ecrc*, *./.ecrc*, and the startup file will be run upon startup if they exist, and then the stack is cleared.

 Stack